The financial bad habits you should give up for Lent... and then for good

 9. Settling for a poor interest rate

-Interest rates across the market are pretty poor right now and so fewer people are switching accounts.
-Instead of settling for a rock-bottom rate, you should look elsewhere.
+Interest rates are pretty poor right now.
+But instead of settling for a rock-bottom rate, you should look elsewhere.

 Peer-to-peer websites, for example, provide much higher returns by cutting out the middle man.
 Credit unions are another avenue and generally provide better interest rates than the high-street banks.
-Read Savers get better returns with credit unions
+Some current accounts are also paying interest rates way above those on savings accounts.

 10. Burying you head in the sand